 What’s the selection process?

-Interested in being a retreat sponsor?
+Interested in being a camp sponsor?
 Contact Saya.